pcolladosoto/pcolladosoto.github.io/content/posts/ip-subnetting.md

 title: An introduction to subnetting in IP networks
 tags: ["networking-fundamentals", "IPv4", "IPv6"]
 date: "2021-12-16"
+summary: "Even though we hope IPv4 goes away at some points, you can't ride the net without knowing what subnetting's all about..."
 ---

 # What was an IP again?